 This sovereign credit creation programme leads Brown (2010) to suggest that in less than two years the German economy was up and running again.
 Whilst millions of people in the U.S. and other Western countries were out of work, in Germany the ‘unemployment problem had been largely solved’.
 Indeed, between January 1933 and July 1935 the number of people in employment increased from 11.7 million to 16.9 million.
 Moreover, the national currency had stabilised; there was no inflation and no new external debt obligations.

 In just a few years, Germany went from one of Europe’s weakest economies to one of the world’s strongest.
 While eventually the money creating powers of the state were used for warfare, there is good reason to believe that the German economy was thriving before extensive resources were diverted towards military expenditure.
 Renowned economist Henry Liu writes:

 “Yet through an independent monetary policy of sovereign credit and a full-employment public-works program, the Third Reich was able to turn a bankrupt Germany, stripped of overseas colonies it could exploit, into the strongest economy in Europe within four years, even before armament spending began.
 In fact, German economic recovery preceded and later enabled German rearmament…”

-This is an important case study – it shows that QE for people can have a huge positive impact even on an economy that is in dire straits.
+This is an important case study – it shows that Public Money Creation can have a huge positive impact even on an economy that is in dire straits.
 Democratising money and banking is key to our proposed Sovereign Money system.

 Stay in touch